ruszkiew/sdwan/README.md

 ## BACKUP (BATCH DOWNLOAD)

-The [backup](backup) script will download all of the SDWAN environmental objects.
+The [backup](backup) script will download all of the SDWAN objects.

  * Policies + Building Blocks (Lists,Definitions)
  * Templates (Device and Feature)